bibleexchange/courses/song-of-solomon-study-related/song of Solomon 02.md

 *THIRD HEAVEN
  EXPLAINED

 FIRST HEAVEN
 •	The Atmosphere is called Heaven.
 SECOND HEAVEN
 •	The Outerspace is called the Heavens.
 THIRD HEAVEN
-•	God’s throne is called Heaven of heavens.
+•	God&apos;s throne is called Heaven of heavens.

 As there is a place above all other places, this is a song that is above all other songs.

 **This song is not just an expression of human feeling, but is the expression of the Eternal Son in relationship to those who love Him and He is calling them to Himself**.

 ### The Ineffable Song